 MIT's Lincoln Laboratory, in Lexington, MA, is operated as a federally funded research and development center for advanced technologies in support of national security.

-Lincoln Laboratory's activities focus on the design and development of complex systems, usually incorporating new technologies, devices, and components.
-The Laboratory's mission areas are space systems and technology; air, missile, and maritime defense technology; communication systems; cyber security and information sciences; intelligence, surveillance, and reconnaissance systems and technology; advanced technology; tactical systems; homeland protection; air traffic control; biotechnology; and engineering.
+Lincoln Laboratory's activities focus on the design and development of prototype systems that integrate new technologies, devices, and components.
+A significant objective of the Laboratory's R&D work is the transition of technology to government sponsors or industry contractors.
+The Laboratory's R&D is organized around 11 mission areas: space systems and technology; air, missile, and maritime defense technology; communication systems; cyber security and information sciences; intelligence, surveillance, and reconnaissance systems and technology; advanced technology; tactical systems; homeland protection; air traffic control; biotechnology and human systems; and engineering.

 The Laboratory offers student employment opportunities, which may be viewed on its website.